 ScopeIt is long-lasting and can promote a brand as a whole.The duration is shorter and usually promotes a single product or service.

 Having all said, you should have a comprehensive understanding of the scope of marketing in the digital age.
-Since marketing strategies rely on industry practices, it always remains a dynamic practice that requires revisions with time to stay relevant.
+Since marketing strategies rely on industry practices, it always remains a dynamic strategy that requires revisions with time to stay relevant.
 You can read more about future-proof marketing trends with our blog on metaverse marketing strategies.